Fair Active Learning: Experiments

 \subsection{Performance Evaluation}

-We first evaluate the performance of FAL versus AL, and RandL using accuracy and fairness measures.
-We study the trade-off between the accuracy and fairness, by changing the coefficient $\alpha$ in Equation~\ref{eq:opt}.

-We perform the experiments using 10 random splits of the datasets into training $\mathcal{U}$ ($60\%$ of the examples) and testing ($40\%$ of the examples).
-We consider the mean and variance over the 10 random splits.
-We specify the maximum labeling budget to 200 for COMPAS dataset and to 300 for {\it adult} dataset, where the performance leveled off in our preliminary results.
-In each FAL and AL scenario, we start with six labeled points and sequentially select points to label, until the budget is exhausted.
+We perform the experiments using 30 random splits of the datasets into training $\mathcal{U}$ ($60\%$ of the examples) and testing ($40\%$ of the examples).
+We consider the mean and variance over the 30 random splits.
+We specify the maximum labeling budget to 200 after which performance leveled off.
+In each FAL and AL scenarios, we start with six labeled points and sequentially select points to label, until the budget is exhausted.
 Mutual information is our default measure of demographic parity.
-We also use the Absolute Difference $|\mathbb{P}(\hat{y}=1|S=0) - \mathbb{P}(\hat{y}=1|S=1)|$ as another metric for measuring DP.

-Figures \ref{exp:FAL-demo} and \ref{exp:FAL-score} provide the results of the evaluation of FAL for COMPAS dataset using $\{0.6,0.8\}$ for $\alpha$ .
-Figure \ref{exp:FAL-demo} corresponds to the average (un)fairness on 10 random runs and Figure \ref{exp:FAL-score} shows the corresponding average accuracy score.
-In summary, the results of the experiment support the effectiveness of our proposal as FAL could significantly improve { \it fairness } by reducing the disparities while the model {\it accuracy} (fraction of correct predictions) does not significantly impact the overall accuracy of the model across different $\alpha$ values.
-Figure \ref{exp:adaptive} presents a comprehensive comparison of FAL with user-defined $\alpha$ and adaptive alpha, versus AL and RandL on COMPAS dataset.
-The bars indicate the standard deviation on 10 random split of data.
-We observe that FAL with adaptive $\alpha$ dramatically mitigates the unfairness measure when compared to AL and RandL while sustaining a comparable accuracy.
-In particular, for COMPAS dataset using mutual information FAL with adaptive $\alpha$ outperforms FAL with user-defined $\alpha$ value from fairness perspective.

-Figure \ref{exp:adult} shows the results for {\it adult} dataset.
-Similar to previous experiments, FAL achieves lower unfairness compared to AL and RandL.

-Figure \ref{exp:demoerr} corresponds to the experimental setup where Absolute Difference is used for measuring fairness.
-The results indicate the effectiveness of FAL compared to AL and RandL.
-However, FAL with user-defined $\alpha$ slightly outperforms the adaptive idea from fairness perspective.

-In our next experiment illustrated in Figure \ref{exp:fml}, we evaluate FAL-FairLR.
-We can observe that FAL achieved a good level of fairness by mitigating the bias while collecting the training data points, and applying fair LR on the labeled samples help to further improve fairness.
-However, the impact of fair LR is not pronounced.
-This is due the fact that the sample generated by FAL is already unbiased thereby achieving a fair classifier even when trained using a traditional classification algorithm.
+We first evaluate the performance of \textbf{FAL-$\alpha$} versus the passive and active baselines \textbf{RandL}, \textbf{R-FLR}, \textbf{AL}, and \textbf{AL-FLR}, using accuracy and fairness measures to show the deficiency of these approaches in construction of a final fair classifier.
+Figure \ref{exp:base} illustrates the performance of baselines and \textbf{FAL-$\alpha$} where $\alpha=0.6$ for COMPAS and Adult datasets.
+The bars indicate the standard deviation on 30 random split of data.
+We observe that the baselines had similar performances on fairness.
+Even applying a fair classifier ({\bf FLR}) fails to improve the fairness. {\bf FAL-$\alpha$}, on the other hand, significantly reduces unfairness while sustaining a comparable accuracy.